NucleaPeon/qt5menugen/README.md

 ## Known Issues

 * This project is affected by https://bugreports.qt.io/browse/QTBUG-38256 on OSX.
-In particular, setting a shortcut to Delete (Qt::Key_Delete/Key_Backspace) or using the StandardKey enum Delete will work on OSX.
+In particular, setting a shortcut to Delete (Qt::Key_Delete/Key_Backspace) or using the StandardKey enum Delete will not work on OSX.
 This is not something this project can **fix**, it will require a workaround or a fix in the Qt 5.3.x fork.
 See https://forum.qt.io/topic/35591/single-key-qaction-shortcuts-don-t-work-on-mac-os-x-qt-5-x for more context.

 * This library contains its own pkgconfig .pc file (and a [pkg]-config.cmake) to allow find_package() to function.
 By default, it will be installed to ``/usr/local/share/pkgconfig`` even on OSX.
 It's possible that OSX expects /usr/lib/pkgconfig, so use ``-DCMAKE_INSTALL_DATAROOTDIR="usr/lib"`` to avoid that.
 If you encounter a bug, please file an issue.